janikvonrotz/awesome-powershell/readme.md

 - [PSGist](https://github.com/dotps1/PSGist) - A PowerShell module to work with GitHub Gists.
 - [PSAppVeyor](https://github.com/dotps1/PSAppVeyor) - A PowerShell Module to interact with the AppVeyor REST Api.
 - [PSSlack](https://github.com/RamblingCookieMonster/PSSlack) - PowerShell module for simple Slack integration.
+- [ConfluencePS](https://atlassianps.org/module/ConfluencePS/) - A module for interacting with Atlassian's Confluence in powershell (by using the API).

 ## Blogs